 When used for public reporting, the measure calculation will be restricted to facilities with at least 11 patients in the reporting month.
-This restriction is required to ensure patients cannot be identified due to small cell size.
-The following exclusions are implicit in the denominator definition:
+This restriction is required to ensure that patients cannot be identified due to small cell size.

-• Pediatric patients (<18 years old)

-• Patients on peritoneal dialysis
+- Pediatric patients (<18 years old) - Patients on peritoneal dialysis